-To disinfect your water, CUD uses chlorine at a rate of 2 to 2.5 parts per million in its daily treatment process.
-Chlorination is the most popular method of water disinfection worldwide, and it is required by Tennessee state law.
-More than 90 percent of all U.S. water treatment systems use some type of chlorine disinfection process.
+We use chlorine each day to disinfect your water.
+The typical dosage is at a rate of 2 to 2.5 parts per million in our treatment process.
+Chlorination is required by Tennessee state law, and more than 90 percent of all U.S. water treatment systems use some type of chlorine disinfection process.
+Chlorine is also considered effective in eliminating COVID-19.

-Chlorine is also considered effective in eliminating COVID-19, and the Centers for Disease Control have noted that COVID-19 has not been detected in drinking water.